Are you facing SRA intervention?

-In addition to the automatic suspension of a practicing certificate, the solicitor will lose control of the firm’s bank accounts and documentation.
+In addition to the automatic suspension of a practising certificate, the solicitor will lose control of the firm’s bank accounts and documentation.
 Unless the intervention is quickly reversed by the Court, the solicitor’s practice is lost with the almost inevitable consequence of financial ruin to the solicitor.

 In addition, a consequence of an intervention is likely to be the commencement of disciplinary proceedings before the Solicitors Disciplinary Tribunal.

-It remains important for a solicitor facing the disastrous consequences flowing from an intervention to have regard to protecting their ability to practice and seek urgent advice as to their practising certificate and/or any disciplinary proceedings.
+It remains important for a solicitor facing the disastrous consequences flowing from an intervention to have regard to protecting their ability to practise and seek urgent advice as to their practising certificate and/or any disciplinary proceedings.